A grand entrance for England Rugby

 Since it was converted from a cabbage patch 110 years ago, Twickenham, the Home of England Rugby, has undergone many changes.
-Some of these purely functional, focusing on the provision of a safe and comfortable environment for the 82,000 spectators the stadium can now accommodate, while others have been designed to visually enhance the less public facing spaces in the complex. where panel-to-panel contact is required.
-It fits a simple oval rebate on either the edge (where the panel must be at least 28mm thick) or on the face (where the panel must be at least 18mm thick).
-As the name indicates this allows you to fit panels together with no gap in between – a request often made by fitters and specifiers.
+Some of these purely functional, focusing on the provision of a safe and comfortable environment for the 82,000 spectators the stadium can now accommodate, while others have been designed to visually enhance the less public facing spaces in the complex.

 A recent example of the latter has been a complete makeover of the player changing rooms, where, thanks to the skill and craftsmanship of Artworks Solutions, a Bristol-based graphics and branding company, stunning feature walls on the changing room approach now greet the players.

 Commissioned by RFU to revamp the entrance to the changing room, and working to the specifications of KSS Architects, Artworks Managing Director, John Sulzmann, created and installed the striking ‘Rose of England’ feature wall panels.

 “A key consideration when designing the structure of the installation, said John, was to build in a degree of flexibility that would enable our client to replace or update panels in the future.
 The modular format we used, together with the Button-fix™ mounting system makes it easy for them to do that.”